fetchai/cosmpy/DEVELOPING.md

 When updating the Cosmos-SDK version that is supported by this library (see the version currently used under `COSMOS_SDK_VERSION` in [Makefile](Makefile)), you will need to fetch its corresponding protobuf schemas and generate their associated python types, replacing the existing ones.

 > Note: This process has to be done only once when the Cosmos-SDK version supported by this library is changed.

-> Note: To generate python types from Cosmos-SDK protobuf schemas, you will need [Google Protocol Buffers](https://developers.google.com/protocol-buffers/) compiler.
+To generate python types from Cosmos-SDK protobuf schemas, you will need [Google Protocol Buffers](https://developers.google.com/protocol-buffers/) compiler.
 A guide on how to install it can be found [here](https://fetchai.github.io/oef-sdk-python/user/install.html#protobuf-compiler).

 - To regenerate the protobuf schema files, run the following: